emekaorji/patchwalk/README.md

 2. **Change review** — walk any change to confirm it matches the ask.
 3. **Codebase onboarding** — get a whole system explained start to finish, step by step.

 Voice is the point.
-A **sidebar transcript** is its companion, so the reasoning is still there to re-scan after the audio moves on.
+A **sidebar transcript** also accompanies it, so the reasoning is still there to re-scan after the audio moves on.

 ---